VUnit/vunit/docs/verification_components/user_guide.rst

     # Find the Avalon_sink VC located in the lib library
     avalon_sink_vc = VerificationComponent.find(lib, "avalon_sink", avalon_sink_vci)

     # Add a VC compliance testbench to library test_lib.
-The generated testbench will be saved in the
+The generated testbench
+    # will be saved in the compliance_test directory and the final path identifies
-    # compliance_test directory and the final path identifies the previously generated testbench template
+    # the previously generated testbench template
     avalon_sink_vc.add_vhdl_testbench(
         test_lib,
         join(root, "compliance_test"),
         join(root, ".vc", "tb_avalon_sink_compliance_template.vhd")
     )

-The Avalon sink test suite will now have a number of extra test cases verifying that it is compliant
+The Avalon sink test suite will now have a number of extra test cases verifying that it is compliant:

 .. code-block:: console